-Tip #1: The most important aspect of this step is to ensure that you can tell the exact set of reasons (findings) that are driving why you would do a remediation activity.
+Tip #1: The most important aspect of this step is to ensure that you can tell the exact set of reasons or findings that are driving why you would do a remediation activity.

-Tip 2: You have the ability to scope the portfolio by what findings you include.
-If you have a low-Security Program decision and execution capability score you may want to just include the findings from your security program assessment.
-Once that is in place you can take on the other stuff, probably much more effectively.
+Tip 2: You have the ability to scope the portfolio through which findings you include.
+If you have a low security program decision and execution capability score, you may want to just include the findings from your security program assessment.
+Once that is in place you can take on the other stuff much more effectively.

-Tip #4: It is very common that your existing security program budget did not use a process like this for determining to fund.
-As a result, the identified total remediation scope, schedule, and budget may be far larger than what your organization may be expecting or ready for.
-As a result, ensure to educate mgmt. on the approach, you used before giving a number that might really scare them.
-Once they understand the process, put it on them to identify which projects they want to fund.
+Tip #4: It’s very common for existing security program budgets did not use a process like this for determining to fund.
+As a result, the identified total remediation scope, schedule, and budget may be far larger than what your organization expects or is ready for.
+As a result, be sure to inform management on the approach you used before giving a number that might really scare them.
+Once they understand the process, have them identify which projects they want to fund.

-Tip #6: Remember that it is your job to identify and then tell the true story to stakeholders in the business.
-This does not mean that mgmt. will always make the decision to fix everything; don’t take that personally.
+Tip #6: Remember that it’s your job to identify and then tell the true story to stakeholders in the business.
+This does not mean that management will always make the decision to fix everything.
+Don’t take that personally.

 Remember, we understand that there might be questions and we are here to support you along the way!